 - Heart failure support groups

 Some people find it useful to discuss their feelings and issues with other people who have similar problems and experiences.
-However, support groups are not for everyone, so do not feel bad if you try it and find it is not right for you.
+However, support groups are not for everyone, so don’t feel bad if you try one and find it’s not right for you.
 There are many other sources of support open to you.
 You can check your local or national heart foundation for the availability of these groups.

-Increasingly, more and more health information can be found on the Internet on websites such as the one you are currently reading.
-These websites can be an excellent source of information and support for you in coping with your heart failure.
+More and more health information can be found online on websites such as the one you are currently reading.
+These websites can be an excellent source of information and support for helping you cope with your heart failure.
 They are also an excellent resource to help educate your partner, family and friends.
-It is best to use websites from reputable organisations.
+However, it’s best to use websites from reputable organisations.

 For links to some useful websites click here.